DRA6N/ED-Launcher/README.md

 💾 Persistent Config:
 Saves your apps, websites, window size, and layout — even across sessions.

+**NEW:** Ability to set which apps you want to auto-launch with Elite Dangerous.

 ---
 ### Changelog
 4/9/25 - v2.0.0